majidhameed/issuetracker/README.md

 curl -verbose --location --request PUT 'http://192.168.43.124:8080/api/v1/rest/plans/true' | jq

 ---
-### What's there
+### What's there?
 - Planning Algorithm time complexity is LINEAR O(n); it is optimal and fair for unassigned stories.
 - Rest based CRUD services.
 - Web User Interface for CRUD operations.
-- Planning services for getting the plan as well as getting and auto assignment for stories.
+- Planning services for getting the plan as well as getting and auto assigning stories.

 ---
-### What's missing / TODO List
+### What's missing? / TODO List
-- Although the planning algorithm picks/assigns a developer optimally as well as fairly in case of unassigned stories, it could not be fair in few/rare cases.
+- Although, the planning algorithm picks/assigns a developer optimally as well as fairly in case of unassigned stories, it could not be fair in few/rare cases of assigned stories.
 - Rest requests for bulk operations.
 - Indexes to speed up querying of data.
 - Integration and Unit tests.